-Tom Henry (born 1971) is an Australian composer whose works have been performed in Australia, the United Kingdom, Germany, Denmark, Switzerland and Canada.
+Tom Henry (born 1971) is an Australian composer whose works have been performed in Australia, the United Kingdom, Denmark, Germany, Switzerland, Italy and Canada.

 Born in Melbourne, he began his musical career as a flautist.
 After obtaining a Masters Degree in Performance from the Victorian College of the Arts he embarked on a period of intensive overseas study with the French virtuoso Patrick Gallois.
 After returning to Australia in 2002 he held a number of positions including Associate Principal Flute with Orchestra Victoria, and Guest Principal Flute with many ensembles including the Tasmanian Symphony Orchestra and the Australian Pops Orchestra.
-He also worked extensively in opera, including tours with Opera Australia and Victorian Opera, and lectured in flute at the University of Melbourne from 2006 to 2009.
+He also worked extensively in opera, and lectured in flute at the University of Melbourne from 2006 to 2009.

-In recent years he is increasingly in demand and frequently commissioned as a composer.
+In recent years he has become increasingly in demand as a composer, and has written works for orchestra, choir, chamber music, solo piano, organ and voice.
 He completed his studies in harmony, counterpoint and composition with the late Australian composer Lawrence Whiffin (a former student of Rene Leibowitz).
-He then undertook orchestration studies with Dr Julian Yu, and further composition studies with Dr Stuart Greenbaum and Dr Elliott Gyger.
-He holds a Masters in Composition (2012) from the University of Melbourne, from which he received an Award for Best Composition Graduate.
+He then undertook orchestration studies with Julian Yu, and further composition studies with Stuart Greenbaum and Elliott Gyger.
+He holds a Masters Degree in Composition (2012) from the University of Melbourne, from which he received an Award for Best Composition Graduate.

-His many works for piano include his Piano Sonata (2006, revised 2011), a Finalist in the 2011 American Liszt Society Bicentennial Composition Prize.
+His many works for piano include two Piano Sonatas.
+His First Piano Sonata (2006, revised 2011) was a Finalist in the 2011 American Liszt Society Bicentennial Composition Prize.
 It was given its first performance in May 2011 in Melbourne by Michael Kieran Harvey for ASTRA Chamber Music Society and a studio recording was released in 2012 on MOVE Records.
-More information, and an audio sample of the final movement ('Moto Perpetuo') is available at Move records.
+An audio sample of the final movement (‘moto perpetuo’) is available at Move records.